Got a hole in your wall?

 This step only applies to you if you're using the small 12 or 18 mm plugs.
 The bigger plugs are already cut to smaller pieces.
 How long you want your plugs to be depends on the amount of empty space behind your wall.
 So go ahead and measure the depth of the hole now.
 Also the plug is thinner in one end and thicker in the other so you can play around and choose the perfect fit.

 Then break your plug (by hand) to the correct size.
 There are pre-made markings on the plugs that'll make it super easy.
-So go ahead and break it.
-Hey!
-We just told you to break our products.
-We must be a bit insane.

 Now scroll down again.